 But with my mom, she puts her head on the pillow, hugs her stuffed animals, and says “Night night PoPo” and closes her eyes.
 Grandma Magic.

-When I picked up my son from school, he immediately said to me, “PoPo’s gone now.
+When I picked up my son from school that day after dropping my mom at the airport, he immediately said to me, “PoPo’s gone now.
 You have to start cooking again, mom.”
 Gee, thanks son.

 - 4 large blue crabs